Microsoft/azure-docs.pt-pt/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Módulo Serviço

-1. No manipulador de eventos MAP `ready`, construa a URL do serviço de pesquisa adicionando o código JavaScript a seguir.
+1. No `ready` do manipulador de eventos do MAP, construa a URL do serviço de pesquisa adicionando o código JavaScript a seguir.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key